zdravkov/kendo-docs/api/dataviz/diagram/shape.md

 ## Configuration

-### cssClass `String` *(default: "k-shape")*

-Defines the name of the CSS class of the SVG Group which represents the visual root of the Shape.
-See [the Kendo styling guide for more information on styling and CSS](http://docs.kendoui.com/getting-started/web/appearance-styling "Appearance and styling in Kendo UI.").

 ### data `String` *(default: "rectangle")*

 The root  of a Shape is a SVG group (which on its own is invisible) inside which one or more SVG visual elements can be added.
 By default the Shape has a simple SVG primitive (see however the custom shape topic) and this property defines this primitive.
 There are three possibilities: